20 interesting facts about New Zealand, the “paradise of the Pacific”

 Auckland, the largest economic hub in New Zealand

 The largest city in New Zealand is Auckland.
-The city’s urban area has a population of over 1.45 million (2023).
+The city’s urban area has a population of around 1.5 million (2023).
 Auckland is located on the North Island and is the former capital of New Zealand.
-Auckland is also the largest economic hub of New Zealand.
+It is also the largest economic hub of New Zealand.

 Church of the Good Shepherd, Lake Tekapo, New Zealand